-The study tracked 28 men who ate a Mediterranean Diet meal first and then a junk-food meal a week later.
-The Mediterranean Diet meal included salmon, almonds and vegetables cooked in olive oil.
-It was rich in good fats such as omega-3’s and mono- and polyunsaturated fats.
+The study tracked 28 men who ate a Mediterranean diet meal first and then a junk-food meal a week later.
+The Mediterranean diet meal included salmon, almonds, and vegetables cooked in olive oil.
+It was rich in good fats offering omega-3 benefits as well as mono- and polyunsaturated fats.
 The junk-food meal included a sandwich made with sausage, egg and cheese, along with three hash browns.
 It contained no omega-3s and was heavy in saturated fats.
 Endothelial function was tested at baseline and then again after eating the two meals.

 Healthy Meals and Triglycerides

 In the University of Montreal study, those participants with highest triglycerides had the greatest response to healthy meals.
 And their arteries responded better to the Mediterranean diet meal compared to people with low triglyceride levels.